 This page is your connection to the latest information on the status of learning and services on our campuses.
 We continue to be advised and take direction from the Ministry of Advanced Education & Skills Training and the Provincial Health Office.

 The COVID-19 Return-to-Campus Guidelines provide updated public health guidance to support the full return to in-person education, research and on-campus services for B.C.’s post-secondary institutions.
 The RTC Guidelines were developed by a team of experts from B.C.’s post-secondary sector, the Office of the Provincial Health Officer, regional health authorities and the BC Centre for Disease Control.
 The RTC Guidelines replaces both the interim Return-to-Campus Primer and the previous COVID-19 Go-Forward Guidelines for B.C.’s Post-Secondary Sector.
+The most recent version was updated Oct 25 2021.

 The BC Centre for Disease Control also issued Return to Campus Public Health Guidance on September 1 which outline the prevention measures recommended by public health for post-secondary institutions in B.C. to prevent the spread of COVID-19.
 It aligns with, and is complementary to, the RTC Guidelines.